Vibe Select designed by Studio Constantine26 September,2013

-The typographic limitations imposed by the parent brand are evident within the logotype, although well spaced the letterforms of what looks like Gill Sans appear largely without character where perhaps it could have benefitted from some small detail that reflected the philosophies of the business.
-However, the juxtaposition of all uppercase logotype and all lowercase superscript establishes a clear duality that is subtly expanded upon in print to provide distinction between contact information and the names of each contact, something that works well to balance a sense of accessibility (a key component in Vibe’s new proposition) and corporate formality.
+The typographic limitations imposed by the parent brand are evident within the logotype, although well-spaced the letterforms of Avenir appear largely without character where perhaps it could have benefitted from some small detail that reflect the philosophies of the business.
+However, the juxtaposition of all uppercase logotype and all lowercase superscript establishes a clear duality, is subtly expanded upon in print, and provides a distinction between contact information and the names of each contact.
+This also works well to balance a sense of accessibility (a key component in Vibe’s new proposition) with a familiar corporate formality.

 A bold serif with a notable combination of fine and heavy line widths, a black card with a white ink screen-print finish, and an unusual mix of landscape and portrait business cards continues to develop the duality and contrast established by the logotype as well as high quality, while the full bleed photography across the brochure adds a layer of finer detail and colour.